The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 I have created a dedicated post on the best beaches in Antigua with so much detailed information to keep it as a precious guide for your trip.

-I have to tell you though, that my favorite remains Half Moon Bay, so called because it’s shaped like a giant half-moon and it will magically appear to you while you are driving there, which is where you should stop and take a panoramic shot.
+My favorite remains Half Moon Bay, so called because it’s shaped like a giant half-moon and it will magically appear to you while you are driving there, which is where you should stop and take a panoramic shot.

 I used to spend most of my days off there and it never gets boring.
 Let me know how you liked it too.

-Turner’s beach is also a popular spot where to spend a day basking in the sun and having a great lunch.
+Turner’s Beach is also a popular spot where to spend a day basking in the sun and having a great lunch.

 3. Watch the sunset at Shirley Heights (especially on a Sunday)